Seixal F.C.

 Seixal Futebol Clube is a Portuguese sports club from Seixal, in the Setúbal district.
 The club had a main football squad but it folded in 2007 due to financial reasons.
 It only currently maintains the junior divisions.

-The club's football divisions play there games at the Estádio do Bravo which holds a capacity of 5000.
+The club's football divisions play their games at the Estádio do Bravo which holds a capacity of 2,000.
 The club was founded in 1925, and its main section is rink hockey (playing at 3 Division, zone D).
 It is also a basketball and a futsal club.